 We define sustainable investing as a long-term investment strategy that incorporates environmental, social, and governance considerations into the investment process.
 To appreciate the scope of sustainable investing, it is necessary to have some knowledge of the ESG components.
 Each ESG component - environmental, social, and governance - is made up of several constituent criteria.
-A company's management of its ESG responsibilities is measured by aggregating its scores on each of the components.
-The following are examples of the criteria relevant to each of the ESG components.
+A company's management of its ESG responsibilities and the ESG risks it faces is measured by aggregating its ESG risk rating on each of the components.
+The following are examples of the criteria relevant to each of the ESG risk rating components.